bonni208/Business_Ethics/Business_Ethics.md

 >
 >Car dealers set up cars this way intentionally, so that you can never weigh a couple factors in isolation, which leads to us being cognitively overwhelmed and making bad decisions.
 The effects of this sort of criteria overload are well-documented, going back decades.
 Yet methodologies like CRAAP set up processes in the same way.
 >
->On a pre-assessment we give to students, for example, we have students evaluate a statistical claim about firearm background checks.
+>On a pre-assessment we give to people, for example, we have them evaluate a statistical claim about firearm background checks.
 The sort of response we see repeatedly is, "Well, it's a .org so it's likely to be trustworthy, but it has an ad on the page so maybe not."
 It's this is "car lot" cognition.
+>
-There's a tidal wave of conflicting signals so in the end we throw up our hands and say, "Who can know?"
+>There's a tidal wave of conflicting signals so in the end we throw up our hands and say, "Who can know?"